 Law School is a highly competitive adventure.
 Smart preparation is key to success.
 Most students assume that means attending lectures, reading casebooks, and drafting course outlines.
 Instead, Law School rewards students who demonstrate strong analytical and writing skills.
 But acquiring those skills is not easy.

 Lawrite’s “Boot Camp” empowers pre-law and 1L students to compete right out of the gate.
 We begin by helping students understand the core competencies valued by employers and clients.
-We then teach a process-oriented approach to legal analysis and writing.
+We then teach a process-oriented approach to legal analysis, writing, and project management.
 Guesswork is replaced with technique.
 Our students draft work product that is legally sound, well-organized, precise, unambiguous, and concise.
-Armed with these skills, they avoid the stress, confusion, and anxiety that distract so many others.
-Better still, these are the "practice-ready" skills employers value in graduates.
+Armed with these skills, they work efficiently by reducing the confusion and stress that distract so many others.
+Better still, these are the "practice-ready" skills employers demand.

-We have more than twenty years of experience training students to think and write like a lawyer.
+We have more than twenty years of experience training students to achieve lawyering success.
 That's an easily attainable goal – when taught in a methodical manner.
 In only five to six sessions, our students learn more from us than most do in an entire Law School writing course, including:

 • The Challenge of Law School's Learning Gap

 • Rule Explanation, Synthesis and Application Techniques

 • Stylistic Conventions for the Busy, Skeptical Reader

 • Study Skills that Promote Efficient, Low-Stress Learning

 Our attorney-tutors conduct training one-on-one by video chat at a time convenient to you.
 Only a modest amount of non-session work is assigned and individualized feedback is provided.
 Most students complete the training in five to six hours.
 Our hourly fee is $175.
 Call today for a free consultation.